Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 #### Main image
 - Cartoon style x-ray of human body as the developed wanted the website assessible to children (as they form part of the target audience).
 - Inclusion of a form of radiation (x-ray) and human body (x-rayed skeleton) was important to the developer for the title 'Radiation & You' to be tied in.
 Hence, this particular image was chosen as the main image.
-- Orginal image was somewhat muted and bland so developer increased satruation to match bright colour scheme of rest of site.
+- Original image was somewhat muted and bland so developer increased satruation to match bright colour scheme of rest of site.

 #### Cover Text
 - Cover text consists of one h1 and one h2 element.